yushuqiu1/ai_agent/README.md

 ```
 .
-├── server.py          # your MCP server (the code you shared)
+├── simple_mcp_server.py          # your MCP server (the code you shared)
 ├── requirements.txt   # Python dependencies
+|── smitery.YAML / Dockerfile # for smithery deployment
 └── README.md          # this file
 ```